kazabooboo/gizra.com/app/_posts/2014-11-23-todo-restful.md

 As it turns out, TodoMVC's good folks have written the Angular app with both an API backend and a local storage one.
 If no backend is found, it silently falls back to local storage.

 This means all I had to do was to write the RESTful resource.
-You can take a look at the [code](https://github.com/Gizra/todo_restful/blob/master/todo/modules/custom/todo_restful/plugins/restful/node/todos/1.0/TodosResource.class.php#L8) needed to appreciate how very little effort is required to make Drupal a proper RESTful server that Simply Works.
+You can take a look at the [code](https://github.com/Gizra/todo_restful/blob/master/todo/modules/custom/todo_restful/plugins/restful/node/todos/1.0/TodosResource.class.php#L8) needed, to appreciate how very little effort is required to make Drupal a proper RESTful server that Simply Works.

 On the client side I did two slight modifications: